Table of Contents

 Best cooling innerspring mattress: Nectar Premier Copper Hybrid

-Nectar Premier Copper Hybrid
+Why the Nectar Premier Copper Hybrid is our pick for best cooling

 If you’re looking for a mattress with an innerspring feel that’s designed to keep you cool, we recommend the Nectar Premier Copper Hybrid for hot sleepers.
 The cover is made from cooling fabric and copper fibers that help with moisture wicking and absorption, while the individually wrapped coils of the mattress are designed to help with airflow.
 Our testers noticed a significant cool feeling upon touching the cover, but this technology comes at a premier price.

-Our final verdict on the Nectar Premier Copper Hybrid
+Nectar Premier Copper Hybrid tester insights

 The Nectar Premier Copper Hybrid stands out for its cooling features, making it an excellent choice for hot sleepers.
 Its hybrid design provided a balance of comfort and support during testing, which we think will help relieve back pain.
 Our testers found that the mattress’s multiple layers, including contouring memory foam and supportive innerspring coils, helped maintain spinal alignment.